appnexus/sicksync/README.md

 Has scp got you down? rsync just not fast enough?
 Well, we hear your pain, and that's why there's sicksync.

 sicksync is a CLI to sync your projects code to a remote machine.
 If you work in an environment where you edit files locally, then push them to a development machine, then sicksync is the tool for you.
-It even comes with some fun goodies, like browser-sync, baked right in.

 ## Requirements